 There's no question that once a visitor arrives in Aspen, they will be blown away by the myriad of things going on in town.
 The endless dining options, renowned nightlife, world-class cultural events, and pristine trails to explore via foot or wheel are well documented.
 One aspect of the Aspen experience that deserves a bit more attention is how to get here.
 With highways that are lined with jagged cliffs, winding roads over high-alpine passes, and deserted back-roads from the desert, accessing Aspen can be nearly as memorable as the time spent once you arrive.
 Here are 5 drives to Aspen that double as terrific day trips:

-INDEPENDENCE PASS IS OPEN AS OF MAY 24, 2018 for the season.
+INDEPENDENCE PASS IS CLOSED AS OF NOV 5, 2018 for the season.
+Typically the Pass will reopen by Memorial Day Weekend 2019.
 Check cotrip.org for up-to-date information.

 Drives from Denver to Aspen